ajbanjara/Wireshark/sharkd-Request-Syntax.md

 The exported object can be an HTML page, a jpg image, a CSS stylesheet, etc.  The file name is equivalent to the final element of a URL path such as _index.html_ or _favicon.ico_

+If we try to download an exported object that doesn't exist, there will be no response from sharkd.

 #### ssl-secret

 Output format is: